 In some cases, a project may report more frequently than every six months.
 In these cases, the initial audit must cover a period of at least six months and must be submitted with the final report covering the six month period.
 For more information read the

-documentasset:Audits under the Emissions Reduction Fund guidelines on audits under the ERF.
+documentasset:Audits under the Emissions Reduction Fund guideline on audits under the Emissions Reduction Fund.